-Expats moving to Washington DC are more often than not surprised by just how physically small the city that is arguably the most powerful and influential in the nation can be.
-The massive concentration of agencies, departments, businesses, consulates and young eager professionals makes the city so dense with potential that expats seem to be magnetically drawn to its constructs.
+Expats moving to Washington DC are more often than not surprised by just how physically small the city that is arguably the most powerful and influential in the USA, and indeed the world, can be.
+The massive concentration of agencies, departments, businesses, consulates and young eager professionals makes Washington DC so dense with potential that expats seem to be magnetically drawn to its constructs.

 Washington DC, compared to other American cities, is particularly welcoming for expats.
 Most young professionals in DC have recently moved to the city to pursue careers before relocating again.
-There is a frantic energy of friendship-making fuelled by a large amounts of clubs, casual sport teams and nightlife.
-Newcomers are always welcome.
+There is a frantic energy of friendship-making fuelled by a large amount of clubs, casual sport teams and nightlife.
+Newcomers are always welcome here.